For All Time. Always.: Writing

 Waldron called Miss Minutes "really scary" when she becomes evil in the episode, despite her previous "sing-songy and sort of non-threatening" way of talking.
 Herron described her as a "devil on the shoulder" for Loki and Sylvie, and originally had planned for Miss Minutes to fight the pair in the Citadel at the End of Time.
 The production break allowed the creatives to reexamine Miss Minutes' role in the episode, resulting in creating a deeper, "protective" relationship between her and He Who Remains than was initially conceived.
 Tara Strong wanted "to play her angry after starting at this place of very cute and cautious of how much you know about her, to finally let her emotions really come out", and enjoyed "play[ing] her to this next level in this maximum capacity".

 He Who Remains is revealed to be the "man behind the curtain" of the Time Variance Authority (TVA), played by Jonathan Majors, who appears in the film Ant-Man and the Wasp: Quantumania (2023) as Kang the Conqueror, a variant of He Who Remains.
 He Who Remains, who is a separate character in the comics, was altered for the MCU to be a variant of Kang, and was also partially inspired by Immortus.
-Kang was always intended to be a part of the series, since Waldon believed the character fit in a story which involved time travel and the multiverse.
+Kang was always intended to be a part of the series, since Waldron believed the character fit in a story that involved time travel and the multiverse.
+Despite this, the writers considered using a Loki variant in that role instead.
+Those conversations did not go far enough for Hiddleston to be informed because it was decided that this would make the universe "feel small".
 Waldron felt it made "so much sense" to introduce Majors in the series, since Kang is "a time-traveling, multiversal adversary" and thought to be "the next big cross-movie villain".
 In writing the character, Waldron hoped to "really hint at that terrifying evil within", while still portraying his other variants as more evil than he is.
 Herron called He Who Remains "the one that brings" the series together since he was "the theme of our show", demonstrating that "no one is completely good or completely bad, and people do fall into that gray area".
 He Who Remains' solitude also resonated with Herron's experience during the COVID-19 lockdown.
 When Ravonna Renslayer learns that the TVA is a lie and its agents are variants, she decides that she wants to stay in power and "reacts more in anger", instead of questioning her life's purpose as Mobius M. Mobius had done.
 Gugu Mbatha-Raw said that Renslayer "wants revenge with whoever put this whole facade together", with Waldron adding she wants to find "who pulled the wool over her eyes".